Hakeemcodes2023/Data_Cleaning_And_EDA_Of_Lay_Off_Dataset/README.md

-Overview

-This project demonstrates data cleaning and exploratory data analysis performed entirely in SQL.
-The goal was to prepare a reliable, analysis-ready table and surface key insights (monthly totals, rolling totals, top companies, and common data quality issues).

-Dataset

-Source: layoffs dataset (table name referenced as layoffs).

-Delivered: cleaned staging table (layoffs_staging) created from the raw table.

-Tools

-Primary: SQL Server (script uses SQL Server syntax: SELECT TOP, FORMAT, SELECT ...
-INTO, ROW_NUMBER(), window functions).

-Notes: script can be adapted for PostgreSQL/MySQL with small syntax changes.

-Steps (what I did)

-Created a staging copy of the raw table for safe cleaning (SELECT ...
-INTO layoffs_staging).

-Duplicate removal using ROW_NUMBER() windowing to identify and remove duplicates.

-Standardization and formatting (e.g., formatted date values with FORMAT([date], 'MM-dd-yyyy')).

-Null / blank handling — identified NULL or empty fields (industry, totals, percentages) and updated values when possible.

-Backfill from other rows — used self-joins to fill missing industry values where another row for the same company had the field populated.

-Calculated aggregated metrics for EDA:

-Monthly totals (FORMAT([date],'MM-yyyy') + SUM(total_laid_off))

-Monthly grouping and MONTH()/YEAR() aggregations

-Rolling totals (CTE with MonthKey and cumulative sums)

-Top-N analysis (top companies by layoffs)

-Results / Key Insights (example outputs)

-Cleaned, analysis-ready layoffs_staging table with duplicates removed and key fields standardized.

-Monthly layoff trends and rolling totals identify peak months.

-Top companies by total layoffs (Top 5 listing) for quick business insights.

-Identified rows with missing critical fields for manual review.

-How to Run (quick)

-Open the SQL script Data Cleaning and EDA Project.sql.

-Run it in SQL Server Management Studio (SSMS) or another SQL Server client connected to the database containing the layoffs table.

-Inspect the created table layoffs_staging and the output queries (aggregations, rolling totals, top-N).

-If using PostgreSQL/MySQL, replace SELECT TOP, FORMAT, and any SQL Server-specific functions with the equivalent syntax (e.g., LIMIT, TO_CHAR, date functions) before running.

-Files included

-Data Cleaning and EDA Project.sql — full SQL script with cleaning logic, EDA queries and example aggregations.
+📌 Overview

+This project focuses on cleaning a layoffs dataset and performing exploratory data analysis using SQL.
+The goal was to transform messy raw data into a clean, reliable dataset and uncover trends such as monthly layoffs, rolling totals, and top companies.

+📂 Dataset

+Source: Layoffs dataset

+Raw Table: layoffs

+Cleaned Table: layoffs_staging

+Work included fixing duplicates, formatting dates, filling missing values, and preparing fields for analysis.

+🛠 Tools Used

+SQL Server (script uses SQL Server functions like FORMAT, SELECT TOP, ROW_NUMBER())

+Easily adaptable to PostgreSQL/MySQL with small syntax changes.

+🔧 What I Did (Steps)
+1️⃣ Create a Staging Table

+Made a safe working copy of the raw data:
+SELECT * INTO layoffs_staging FROM layoffs

+2️⃣ Remove Duplicates

+Used ROW_NUMBER() to identify and delete duplicate records.

+3️⃣ Clean & Standardize Data

+Formatted dates

+Removed blank strings

+Fixed inconsistent values

+Handled NULLs and filled missing fields when possible

+4️⃣ Backfill Missing Industry Values

+Joined company data to fill in missing industry fields using other rows from the same company.

+5️⃣ Exploratory Data Analysis (EDA)

+Monthly totals (FORMAT([date], 'MM-yyyy'))

+Layoffs by month/year

+Rolling totals with window functions

+Top 5 companies with highest layoffs

+📊 Results

+✔️ Clean, analysis-ready dataset

+✔️ Duplicate-free staging table

+✔️ Clear monthly layoff trends

+✔️ Rolling totals showing long-term patterns

+✔️ Quick insights into top companies impacted

+✔️ Identified remaining missing data for further review

+▶️ How to Run the Project

+Open Data Cleaning and EDA Project.sql in SQL Server Management Studio (SSMS) or any SQL Server-compatible editor.

+Ensure the raw table layoffs exists in your database.

+Run the script top-to-bottom:

+Staging table creation

+Data cleaning

+EDA queries

+View results in the output grid for each analysis section.

+(Optional) Modify syntax slightly to run in PostgreSQL or MySQL.

+📁 Files Included

+Data Cleaning and EDA Project.sql — full cleaning workflow + EDA queries.